galaxine/Scissors-Rocks-Paper/README.md

 I will learn a bit more about DOM and will add some Theme behind it.
 I will have to write and sketch what exactly I want, but then translating it into code, sprites and music will be the hard part.
-This will be done in a fork.
+This will be done in a branch I will call rps-ui.

+Rock Paper ScissorsUser Interface